Itanya-hub/hotel_program/README.md

 It reminded me of the projects I did in Python and pushed me to think about user experience — even in console apps.

 After I have been doing this project, there are so many idea started to show up in my head and I even asked my friend (who has no coding exp but manager skill) to test my code and give me some feedback If the program have missed something or if I should make it better, then I got so many ideas, for example:
+ He asked that ....

-🔍Why there is no name of guest when its occupied room (actually it was about code I missed this part {guestName} in that logic block)
+🔍Why there is no name of guest when its occupied room (actually it was about code I missed this part {guestName} in that logic block) -but I fixed
-🔍How to set the room from unavailable to available again so the hotel can get more room to check in (and this is why I added option 6 later )
+🔍How to set the room from unavailable to available again so the hotel can get more room to check in, he did not see the option to do that (and this was why I added option 6 later )
 🔍Can you add more users for log-in, as manager and reception name because there is not only one person that works as reception for 24/7.
 I totally agree with the idea but it would be more complex than this project by adding different permission method and user login.
 As we did in the group project about the Health care system and I will keep it in mind for the future project.